UKyz/TPSuperHeroes/README.md

 ```

 ### Check the code style
   This project uses the framework xojs. xojs is a ESLint wrapper that enforce strict and readable code.
-Everything works fine with xo [(See what xo is)][xo], if you want to check xo you just need to execute :
+Everything works fine with xo [(See what xo is)][xo], if you want to check xo, you just need to execute :

 ```bash
 xo